+44 2081 444 580

 Puerto Rico Sailing Holiday Tips

-As mentioned, Puerto Rico is a US territory, so they use USD for their currency.
+As mentioned, Puerto Rico is a US territory, so it uses USD for their currency.

 Enquire with your charter broker for more details and pricing.